- What is Unclaimed Property?

 - Check (payable to: Treasurer, State of Connecticut, Unclaimed Property)

 - Cover sheet (signed by company officer and properly

-- CD-ROM with NAUPA report file (be sure the NAUPA
+- CD-ROM or Flash Drive with NAUPA report file (be sure the NAUPA

 Treasurer, State of Connecticut